-The ISO 9001 standard requires your organisation to address five key areas to achieve continual improvement:
+The ISO 9001:2015 standard requires your organisation address seven key areas to achieve continual improvement:

 The ISO 9001 standard recognises that an effective Quality Management System depends on the commitment of your organisation’s senior management.
-It therefore requires your leadership team to take responsibility for:
+It therefore requires, through clause 5, that your leadership team take responsibility for:

-The ISO 9001 standard requires your organisation to provide adequate resources to operate an effective Quality Management System.
+The ISO 9001 standard requires, through clause 7, that your organisation provides adequate resources to operate an effective Quality Management System.
 This includes providing resources for:

-Product Realisation describes the work your company must do to develop and deliver goods or services to your customers.
-Your Product Realisation process will set out:
+The Operation section within ISO 9001:2015, also known as clause 8, describes the work your company must do to develop and deliver goods or services to your customers.